rhx/SwiftGLib/Sources/GLib/GLib.docc/Tutorial.md

 packages and package management tools will vary.
 You should be able to find this in the documentation for your Linux distribution.

-Some more examples can also be found in the [README](https://github.com/rhx/SwiftGLib/blob/main/README.md).
+> Tip: Some more examples can also be found in the [README](https://github.com/rhx/SwiftGLib/blob/main/README.md).

 ### Installing GLib on macOS